 Although the industry is regulated differently from state to state, each state requires appraisers to take at least 75 hours of coursework outlined by the Appraiser Qualifications Board to become appraisal trainees.
 Licensed trainees then work under the supervision and mentorship of a licensed property appraiser for at least six months.

-Fully licensed appraisers must then take a residential real property appraiser exam in their state and applying to the real estate appraisers board for a license.
-To becoming a certified residential appraiser who can appraise more complex properties or those valued at higher than $1 million involves additional coursework and training.
+Fully licensed appraisers must then take a residential real property appraiser exam in their state and apply to the real estate appraisers board for a license.
+Becoming a certified residential appraiser who can appraise more complex properties or those valued at higher than $1 million involves additional coursework and training.

 An appraiser can earn a salary through a commercial appraisal firm, but most commonly, an appraiser earns a fee through each appraisal.
 The fee is based on square footage, Mack said, and is part of the closing costs in a real estate transaction.
 The average fee he’s seen is about $500.